It can be devastating when a loved one dies, so the last thing you want to think about is finalising a deceased estate.

 They can call on all of the deceased’s assets and advise the total payout amount including interest.

-As a mortgage broker, we can’t advice on legal and tax implications of finalising a deceased estate.
+As mortgage brokers, we can’t advise on the legal and tax implications of finalising a deceased estate.

 We know lenders that will take a common sense approach to your situation!